Azure/azure-sdk-for-net/sdk/documentintelligence/Azure.AI.DocumentIntelligence/MigrationGuide.md

 ### Analyzing documents

 Differences between the versions:
 - The former `AnalyzeDocument` method taking a `Stream` as the input document is still not supported in `Azure.AI.DocumentIntelligence` 1.0.0.
-As a workaround you will need to use a URI input or the new Base64 input option, which is described later in this guide ([Analyzing and classifying documents from a stream](#analyzing-and-classifying-documents-from-a-stream)).
+As a workaround you will need to use a URI input or the new binary data input option, which is described later in this guide ([Analyzing and classifying documents from a stream](#analyzing-and-classifying-documents-from-a-stream)).
-- `AnalyzeDocumentFromUri` has been renamed to `AnalyzeDocument` and its input arguments have been reorganized:
+- `AnalyzeDocumentFromUri` has been renamed to `AnalyzeDocument`.
-  - The `documentUri` parameter has been removed.
-Instead, an `AnalyzeDocumentContent` object must be passed to the method to select the desired input type: URI or Base64 binary data.
+  - The `modelId` and the `documentUri` parameters have been moved into `AnalyzeDocumentOptions`, which is now required.
+The desired input type must be selected when creating the options object: URI or binary data.
-  - The `options` parameter has been removed.
-Instead, `pages`, `locale`, and `features` options can be passed directly as method parameters.
+- Overloads of `AnalyzeDocument` have been added to support simpler scenarios without creating an `AnalyzeDocumentOptions` object.
 - The property `DocumentField.Value` has been removed.
 A field's value can now be extracted from one of the its new value properties, depending on the type of the field: `ValueAddress` for type `Address`, `ValueBoolean` for type `Boolean`, and so on.

 Analyzing documents with `Azure.AI.FormRecognizer`: